pedroeroel/web-bible/README.md

 ✅ Completed

 **Description:**
-This project consists on a web app that calculates freights.
+This project is a fun web app that helps you discover your inner cat!

 ## Index
 * [Features](#features)